sukikrishna/powerOutages/README.md

 ## Fairness Analysis

-We'll test this model for fairness among earlier years (2000-2008) and later years (2009-2016).
+We'll test this model for fairness among earlier years (2000-2008) and later years (2009-2016) defined in the `year_range` column.

 Null Hypothesis: The model performs the same for earlier years (2000-2008) and later years (2009-2016).

-Alternative Hypothesis: The model performs worse for earlier years (2000-2008) than later years (2009-2016).
+Alternative Hypothesis: The model performs worse in earlier years (2000-2008) than in later years (2009-2016).

 <iframe
   src="assets/Empirical_Distribution_of_the_Observed_Fairness_Statistic.html"